-A fear of snakes is common, with roughly 50% of the population reporting anxiety about the reptile, but for 2-3% of people, this fear causes significant distress or impairment.1 2 These individuals struggle with an anxiety disorder called ophidiophobia, which can usually be treated with therapy or a combination of medication and therapy.3 4
+Roughly 50% of the population reports having some fear of snakes, but for 2-3% of people, this fear causes significant distress or impairment.1,2 These people struggle with an anxiety disorder called ophidiophobia, which can usually be treated with therapy or a combination of medication and therapy.3,4

 What Is Ophidiophobia?